 Aquatic Invader: European Green Crab

 The European Green Crab (EGC) is a voracious little invasive that has found its way over the past decade or so to our local waters.
 Recently identified North and South of the border, this species, if it takes hold, could threaten the biodiversity of our local waters including the 'nursery' of the intertidal zone: eelgrass (zostera marina).
-Friends of Semiahmoo Bay is proud to be spearheading local efforts to survey, identify and trap these invasive critters in collaboration with Fisheries & Oceans Canada and with some funding support from BC Nature.
+Friends of Semiahmoo Bay is proud to be spearheading local efforts to survey, identify and trap these invasive critters in collaboration with Fisheries & Oceans Canada and with some with some funding support from BC Nature, the BC Naturalists Foundation, the City of White Rock and Fisheries and Oceans Canada.
 We're engaging various community groups and dedicated marine naturalist volunteers in this work.
 Special thanks to Surrey City's SHaRP team and the Boundary Bay Parks Association volunteers for assisting with some survey & trapping work this season!
 If you have an interest in this project, please be in touch as we'll continue survey & trapping work in Spring 2021.